- Swaziland is a small landlocked monarchy in Southern Africa and happens to be the smallest country in Africa.

 - The international dialling code for this African country is +268.

-Do you know any fun or interesting facts about Eswatini you’d like to share here?
-Let us know in the comments section below!
+Do you know any fun facts about Eswatini?
+Share them in the comments section below!